troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 this is called __composability__.

 Let see an example with validating a required string of at least 5 characters: we create a `isRequired` and a `isLongerThan` functions, and compose them in a `isValid` function.
-All of that without using `if` or creating additional variables (apart from the functions themselves).
+All of that without creating additional variables (apart from the functions themselves) and without using `if`: use of block statements (if, for, while...) is naturally reduced when using functional programming.

 ```javascript
 function isRequired(val) {